sparerowsacademy/cybersecurity-class-notes/webapp-sec/IDOR.md

 Burp Extensions:
 Autorize: This Burp extension automates authorization testing by comparing responses with different sessions.
 After logging in as User A, it will compare responses when the same request is made with User B’s session.
 Turbo Intruder: If you need high-speed fuzzing, Turbo Intruder can help in testing many IDs rapidly.

-2. Using Python for IDOR Automation
+*2. Using Python for IDOR Automation*

 You can also create a Python script to automate IDOR testing.
 Here’s a simple example:

 python